egar-garcia/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in the cells 2 to 6 (including tests) of the IPython notebook located in [P4.ipynb](./P4.ipynb).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-The variable `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection, this mechanism is implemented in the method `getObjImgPointsAndShape()` and was applied to all the images in the directory `camera_cal`.
+I start by preparing "object points", which will be the (x, y, z) coordinates of the chess board corners in the world.
+Here I am assuming the chess board is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+The variable `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chess board corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection, this mechanism is implemented in the method `getObjImgPointsAndShape()` and was applied to all the images in the directory `camera_cal`.

 Here is an example of the detection of the chess board corners:

 ![alt text][image1]

-In the method `calibrateCamera()`, I use `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function, in order to use these values in the further method I created the class `Calibration`.
+In the method `calibrateCamera()`, I use `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function, in order to use these values in the further methods I created the class `Calibration`.

 Here are is an example of the application of the distortion correction applied to a chessboard image: